kb-dk/kb-labs-api/README.md

 The current experimental API acts as a filtering proxy for 140+ year old Danish newspaper data, also available through the human oriented discovery interface at [Mediestream](http://mediestream.dk/).
-It allows for export of the OCR text fron newspaper articles as well as selected metadata fields, based on a query from the user.
+It allows for export of the OCR text from newspaper articles as well as selected metadata fields, based on a query from the user.

 It is not currently (2021-01-06) publicly available, but hopefully this will change within a week or two.